Chapter 89 - M.

 Get a sheet of paper, a big board or maybe even a map.
 Get a few

-representatives of group or individual involved.
-Then you set the tone, here’s
+representatives of a group or highly talented individuals involved.
+Then you

-what’s happening, here’s what we’re going to do.
-This is how we finish and this
+set the tone, here’s what’s happening, here’s what we’re going to do.
+This is

-least it didn’t, until I fell in love with a vampire at first sight.
-What has
+doesn’t really mix with fantasy.
+At least it didn’t, until I fell in love with

-gets shot.
+then gets shot.

 The actual plan is simple, we break into their mansion.
 We